-According to U.S. Department of Education data, 43% of K-12 parents volunteer at school, and the Independent Sector estimates that the value of a volunteer hour is $29.95.
+According to U.S. Department of Education data, 43% of K-12 parents volunteer at school, and Independent Sector (IS) has announced that the estimated value of a volunteer hour in the United States reached $31.80 in 2022, up 6.2 percent from 2021.
 This means that each parent who takes the Parent Engagement Pledge generates $300.00 in volunteer impact.
 Project Appleseed's program can increase family engagement by considering steps such as these and can help create meaningful and lasting change in schools.

 Our Family Engagement Program Step-By-Step